-The impact of the Disposal Groups on the Group's results and cash flows in current and prior years is disclosed in note 14.
+The impact of the Disposal Groups on the Group's results and cash flows in prior year was disclosed in note 15.

 (b) Disposal of Goldster Global Limited

 On 2 September 2011, the Company disposed of 55% equity interest in Goldster Global Limited with net liabilities of HK\$41,000 to a third party at nil consideration.
 Goldster Global Limited was inactive during the period from its date of incorporation to date of disposal.
 After the partial disposal, Goldster Global Limited became an associate of the Group.